JuliaLang/julia/doc/stdlib/base.rst

 Dequeues
 --------

-.. function:: push(collection, item)
+.. function:: push!(collection, item)

    Insert an item at the end of a collection.

-.. function:: pop(collection)
+.. function:: pop!(collection)

    Remove the last item in a collection and return it.

-.. function:: enqueue(collection, item)
+.. function:: unshift!(collection, item)

    Insert an item at the beginning of a collection.
-Also called ``unshift``.

-.. function:: shift(collection)
+.. function:: shift!(collection)

    Remove the first item in a collection and return it.

-.. function:: insert(collection, index, item)
+.. function:: insert!(collection, index, item)

    Insert an item at the given index.

-.. function:: del(collection, index)
+.. function:: delete!(collection, index)

    Remove the item at the given index.

-.. function:: grow(collection, n)
+.. function:: grow!(collection, n)

    Add uninitialized space for ``n`` elements at the end of a collection.